aspiringsecurity/EMTTR/README.md

 # Summary

-Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud, Optimism, Ethereum, Embark, Filecoin and IPFS eco-system tools.
+Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud, Chainlink VRF, Optimism, Ethereum, Embark, Filecoin and IPFS eco-system tools.
 EMTTRs as a service aims at providing

-■ Secure data storage, transparent data movement and data authenticity using Optimism, Ethereum, Filecoin and IPFS eco-system tools.
+■ Secure data storage, transparent data movement and data authenticity using Chainlink VRF, Optimism, Ethereum, Filecoin and IPFS eco-system tools.

-■ Improving Data Transparency in Drug Testing Using Optimism, Ethereum Blockchain and Filecoin perpetual storage.
+■ Improving Data Transparency in Drug Testing Using Chainlink, Optimism, Ethereum Blockchain and Filecoin perpetual storage.

 ■ Enabling healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently using smart contracts compiled on EVM and FVM.